GEM Applications are now open! Click the link above to apply.

 Winter: $200 per session

 Winter GEM schedule

-The virtual Winter GEM program runs for five consecutive Saturday mornings in January and February.
+The virtual Winter GEM program runs for five consecutive Saturday mornings.
 The course features a combination of synchronous and asynchronous learning.
 All synchronous learning meetings take place 9–10:30 a.m.
 The schedule below is shared to give a general idea of how the Saturday sessions are run.
 It is subject to change based on the course and daily activities:

 |9–9:30 a.m.||Welcome, information discussions or activities, daily overview|

 |9:30–10 a.m.||New course content with interactive activities and group discussions|

 |10-10:15 a.m.||Short break, time for clarifying questions or work time|